saobv-2223/docker-rails/README.md

 ```
 * Change database name and open previous terminal window that in virtual environment.
 Run `rails db:create`
 to create database.
-* Now, we run `docker-compose up`, open browser and access:
+* Now, we press `Ctrl C` to stop docker and run `docker-compose up` again, open browser and access:
 ```
 localhost:3000 (to access Rails project) localhost:8080 (to access Adminer)